-We currently have 5 cannons in our arsenal; 3 of which are original barrels used during the Civil War while the other 2 are full scale reproductions.
-In addition to our cannons, we have a traveling forge, one of two known reproduction forges in the nation used by reenactors.
-If you’re interested in having the Battery or it’s members at an event or function, please get in touch with Major Wayne Henson, our club President and unit commander.
+We currently have 4 cannons in our arsenal; 3 of which are original barrels used during the Civil War while the other is a reproduction.
+In addition to our cannons, we have a telegraphy and sutler demonstrations.
+If you’re interested in having the Battery or it’s members at an event or function, please get in touch with Captain Patrick DeGeorge, our club President and unit commander.
 To see us at one of our events, see our current year schedule .

 ￼ We have around 60 active members, soldiers and civilians, individuals and families in our club; all of whom share a common interest in history and the Civil War in particular.
 Our members come from northern Illinois (including the Chicago area), eastern Iowa and southern Wisconsin.
 Shown here, is a group of us at a Mt.
 Carroll Living History.

 Battery G is always looking for new members who would like to participate with us in this great hobby.
 Dues are modest and are used to maintain our equipment as well as to help pay for our other expenses.
 If you’d like to join Battery G or want some more information about us or reenacting in general please get in touch with our recruiter.

 ￼ Soon after the beginning of the Civil War, Charles Stolbrand raised and organized a volunteer artillery battery from north central Illinois.
 A large number of volunteers came from ￼DeKalb county cities, particularly from Sycamore and DeKalb.
 Others were from Chicago, Rockford, southern Wisconsin, eastern Iowa and even Vermont.
 When initially mustered in, 50% were

 from DeKalb County and 25% were from Ogle County.
 The flag that you see is a Battery G guidon, courtesy of John Schmale, taken from his Civil War Flags of Illinois site.